Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Introduction

 The stellar velocity dispersion has multiple advantages in tracing the total mass of galaxies.
 First of all, stellar velocity dispersion is relatively straightforward to obtain compared to other mass tracers including galaxy luminosity or stellar mass.
-These conventional mass tracers, galaxy luminosity or stellar mass, based on photometry are often suffering from the contamination by the line of sight objects or uncertain boundaries of galaxies (e.g., \citealp{Bernardi2010, Bernardi2013, Bernardi2017}).
-The determination of well-defined boundary is critical to measure the photometric mass tracers.
-However, the velocity dispersion measurement, particularly using fiber spectroscopy, only requires the obtaining spectrum at the central region of galaxies.
+These conventional mass tracers, galaxy luminosity or stellar mass, based on photometry are often suffering from the contamination by the line-of-sight objects or uncertain boundaries of galaxies (e.g., \citealp{Bernardi2010, Bernardi2013, Bernardi2017}).
+The determination of a well-defined boundary is critical for measuring the photometric mass tracers.
+However, the velocity dispersion measurement, particularly using fiber spectroscopy, only requires obtaining the spectrum at the central region of galaxies.
 Thus, the determination of stellar velocity dispersion is insensitive to the complicated photometric procedure.
 Second, measuring stellar velocity dispersion is less affected by the complicated assumptions on baryonic physics used for measuring other mass tracers.
-For example, stellar mass measurement has a systematic variation depending on the assumption of the slope of initial mass function (IMF), metallicity, and star formation history (e.g., \citealp{Conroy2009}).
+For example, stellar mass measurement has a systematic variation depending on the assumption of the initial mass function (IMF) slope, metallicity, and star formation history (e.g., \citealp{Conroy2009}).
 In contrast, these variations in underlying stellar populations have little impact on the velocity dispersion measurements (e.g., \citealp{Knabel2025}).